zsteinkamp/m4l-zs-Faderboard3/README.md

 The "Restart All" button will force all playing loops to jump back to the beginning of the loop and continue playing.

+The "De-Click" knob will apply a fade at the beginning and end of the loop.
+The 100% setting can be interesting.

 ## Attention to Detail

 * Works with any well designed theme.